peppapig13132/social-media/CONTRIBUTING.md

 5. Submit a pull request.

 If you have an improvement or a bug fix, open an issue first and mention me - @peppapig13132.

+### I don't use GitHub, but want to contribute

+Even if you don't use GitHub, you can still contribute to the project.
+Please send your ideas to peppapig13132@outlook.com.

 ## Style Guides